Raunaq (album): Development

 In an interview with Mid-Day, Rahman stated that in the year 2013 he was gifted a book of Raja Ravi Varma's paintings.
 Influenced by those, he wished videos of the recorded songs to have visuals from paintings.
 Rahman met Kapil Sibal at a common friend's place who read out Sibal's poems at a function.
 Sibal showed Rahman the anthology of poems wherein Sibal added that how inspiration strikes him anywhere, anytime.
 Rahman was fascinated by the seven to eight poems from these collection of poems.
 Rahman began composing music for the same, around six months before March 2014.
 Adhering to the development, the record Sony Music agreed to back this musical production.
 The track "Aa Bhi Jaa" is based on a love-separation theme whereas the track "Laadli" is a tribute to all the women of the country.
 In the album, Rahman has played the role of a visual story teller and has conceived the narrative of the "Aabhi Jaa" music video, apart from his role as a music composer and singer.
 In April 2014, director Bejoy Nambiar with cameraman Sanu Varghese were involved in filming of the song "Laadli".
 On recording the track, Rahman stated that when he heard the lyrics of "Laadli" for the first time, he felt that Lata Mangeshkar would be the right voice for it.
 The singer heard the song and agreed to do it but not the same day as she was keeping unwell.
 At that time, Rahman had come to India for a day just to record that particular track and had to fly back immediately to continue recording film score of an international flick.
 Post three-and-half later, Rahman met singer Lata Mangeshkar and told that if now she'd disagree to recording the track then he won't release the album.
 Sibal on the song stated, "This song "Ladli" is for all the women in the world who spread cheer among the people around.
 For me, a woman is someone who stands tall despite difficult situations.
 She is a creator, nurturer, which is why we thought we would pay respects to a woman."
-On May 2014, whilst on board with Rahman's Infinite Love Concert in Singapore, K. S. Chithra had begun recording the track "Sach Kahoon" for the album.
+In May 2014, whilst on board with Rahman's Infinite Love Concert in Singapore, K. S. Chithra had begun recording the track "Sach Kahoon" for the album.